Glossary of Terms

 Finance - "Subject To Finance"

-Signing "subject to finance" simply means that the Purchaser is not yet sure as to whether their home loan has been approved by the bank, and wants to be able to cancel the Contract if the bank fails to approve their loan application.
+Signing ‘subject to finance‘ simply means the purchaser is not yet sure as to whether their home loan has been approved by the bank and wants to be able to cancel the contract if the bank fails to approve their loan application.

 First Home Owners Grant

-In order to offset the effects of GST on first home owners, the Commonwealth Government introduced the First Home Owners Grant; a scheme involving the making of a once only payment to eligible applicants.
-The grant was not means tested, nor was if affected by the value of the property purchased.
+In order to offset the effects of GST on first home owners, the Commonwealth Government introduced the First Home Owners Grant – a scheme involving the making of a once only payment to eligible applicants.
+The grant is not means tested, nor is it affected by the value of the property purchased.

 Fixtures & Chattels